 Think about a beautiful song.
 It might be beautiful because of the melody, singer, lyrics, or perhaps some combination of these and other factors.
 Collecting quantitative data on each aspect (e.g., "Give the melody of the song a score between one and five") might allow for some statistical analysis of a song.

-However, what exactly does someone mean when they highly rate a song's melody or lyrics?
-Perhaps they mean the melody is relaxing or inspiring.
+However, what exactly does someone mean when they give a high rating for a song's melody or lyrics?
+Do they mean the melody is relaxing, inspiring, or something else?
 Quantitative approaches alone are insufficient in allowing researchers to determine what people think is a "beautiful melody."

 When someone speaks at length about a song's melody being "relaxing," a researcher can apply the code "relaxing melody" to an entire segment of text in ATLAS.ti.
 That way, analyzing the data means looking at brief codes instead of lengthy paragraphs or pages where the meaning might be unclear.

-The potential for qualitative research to further develop theory cannot be understated, particularly when it allows researchers to document new insights that quantitative methods cannot perceive.
-While the qualitative research process can be daunting, it can provide more detail than other approaches.
+As a result, the potential for qualitative research to further develop theory cannot be understated, particularly when it allows researchers to document new insights that quantitative methods might miss.
+While the qualitative research process can be daunting, it has the potential to provide more detail than a simple statistical analysis can.

 This is not an exhaustive list, as any unstructured data that can be organized might be considered qualitative data.